schwarmau/study-guide/src/interview_prep/occupational_questions/short_answer.md

 # Short Answer

+Note: In addition to what is provided here, you may be asked questions about anything you have put on your resume (e.g. How does X work in the Y programming language?).

 __Q:__ What is \\( 2^x \\)?
 Note: \\( x \\) will rarely be more than 12.

 __A:__ 2, 4, 8, 16, 32, 64, etc.